Sonali020200/Fluid-AI_Backend/README.md

 - Used Node.js with Express.js for building the RESTful API.
 - Used MongoDB as the database for storing tasks.
 - Implemented JWT-based authentication for securing the API endpoints.
+- Implemented Unit Tests for ensuring the functionality of the code through automated testing.

 ## Getting Started